 So what is hosted PBX?
-A hosted IP-PBX is a hosted (provided outside your company) service that uses IP (Internet Protocol ) to provide PBX (Private Branch Exchange, or phone system) functionality.
+A hosted IP PBX uses IP (Internet Protocol ) to provide PBX (Private Branch Exchange, or phone system) functionality.
 In shorter terms, a hosted IP-PBX, or hosted VoIP PBX, is a business-class phone service provided over the internet.

-A hosted IP-PBX includes the ability for businesses to make and receive phone calls over the internet, route incoming calls to the right individuals or teams inside the company, and adds standard standard business phone system features like an auto-attendant or virtual receptionist, business voicemail, call transfers between employees, and more.
+A hosted IP PBX includes the ability for businesses to make and receive phone calls over the internet.
+It also routes incoming calls to the right individuals or teams inside the company and adds standard standard business phone system features like an auto-attendant or virtual receptionist, business voicemail, call transfers between employees, and more.